Adiabatic hydrodynamization and quasinormal modes of nonthermal attractors

-Comparing this to Eq.~\eqref{eq: nonlinear solution 2 QNMs}, we find that there is an exact match when considering terms to $O(\delta_2^2)$ after identifying $c_1=-(d_1+d_2\delta_2)\delta_2$ and $c_2=\delta_2/24$.
+Comparing this to Eq.~\eqref{eq: nonlinear solution 2 QNMs}, we find that there is an exact match when considering terms to $O(\delta_2^2)$ after identifying $c_1=-(d_1+d_2\delta_2)\delta_2$ and $c_2=\delta_2/96$.
 This serves as a non-trivial cross-check of the earlier solution in Eq.~\eqref{eq: nonlinear solution 2 QNMs}, since this approach is agnostic to the expressions for the QNMs.
-More importantly, it is now clear how the QNMs enter the AH solution.
-The first excited state excites the second QNM $\Omega_2=4$ and the prescaling QNM $\Omega_1=3$.
-Notably, no contributions from other QNMs enter the solution.
-This structure persists when considering additional excited states on top of the ground state.
-The effect of the $n$th excited state can be captured by the prescaling and the $(n-1)$th QNMs.

 Therefore, we achieved our goal of understanding the explicit time dependence of $\AH{A}$ close to the NTFP.
-Indeed the approach is captured by a series of terms that decay according to different power-laws.
-This is the QNM picture we presented before.
-Importantly, the slowest power law is $\ps{A}^3$ instead of $\ps{A}^2$, which one might have naively expected from the AH picture.
-From the AH perspective, this is due to the fact that perturbations in the evolution of $A$ in terms of $\delta_n$, in addition to the perturbations themselves, generate a change to the coordinate frame on which they propagate, leading to a power law that is not directly determined by the eigenvalues $\mathcal{E}_n$.
-Most importantly, we have established the equivalence between the two pictures and how to construct the mapping.
+It is indeed given by a series of power-laws following the QNM picture we presented before.
+Note that, contrary to what one may have expected from the AH picture, the slowest power law is $\ps{A}^3$ instead of $\ps{A}^2$.